 Prior to attending law school, Caitlin performed disaster relief work and garden-based education as an AmeriCorps volunteer for two years in New York City.
 Following this, Caitlin spent one year as a college counselor at a Brooklyn public school.

-Located in Pittsburgh, Pennsylvania, Caitlin enjoys reading books, running, and spending time with her daughter, husband and pit pull rescued companion Candy.
+Caitlin enjoys reading books, running, and spending time with her daughter, husband and pit pull rescued companion Candy.

 She believes that people have the power to affect change, and as such should exercise it for the good of those impacted by their decision-making.